Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

-The low energy effective field theory of the extended QCD contains the external fields and has the local $G_l=\SU(3)_L\otimes\SU(3)_R$ symmetry.
+The low energy effective field theory of the extended QCD contains the same external fields and has the same local $G_l=\SU(3)_L\otimes\SU(3)_R$ symmetry with extended QCD Lagrangians.
 The local transformation invariance requires that the fields $v_\mu$ and $a_\mu$ appear in the covariant derivatives of $U$,

 We can also introduce the field strength tensors as building blocks,

 When the gauge field is introduced as the external field, the local group $G_l=\SU(3)_L\otimes\SU(3)_R$ will reduce to the corresponding gauge symmetry.
 For example, if one introduces the external electromagnetic field, the $f_{R}^{\mu\nu}$ and $f_{L}^{\mu\nu}$ degrade into the usual electromagnetic field strength tensor $f_{R}^{\mu\nu}=f_{L}^{\mu\nu}=f^{\mu\nu}=-e\mathscr{Q}(\partial^\mu A^\nu-\partial^\nu A^\mu)$.
 When the external field is switched off, the above local symmetry will degenerate into the global chiral symmetry of QCD.